UsmanNadeem/llvm6-licm-dom-availableexpr/README.md

-Loop Invariant Code Motion pass for LLVM 6
+Loop Invariant Code Motion, Dominator Analysis and Available expressions pass for LLVM 6
 ==========================================

 Run `make clean && make` to compile the dominator analysis pass and the licm pass.
+Do the same in the `availableExpressions/` folder.
+Both passes are independent.

 ### Compile and instrument the first test case